 EUA works to ensure that the views of the university sector are taken into account in European and national-level policy discussions on internal and external quality assurance.
-It also supports its members in developing internal quality systems and aims to promote institutional quality cultures.
+It also supports its members in developing internal QA systems and aims to promote institutional quality cultures.

 EUA is a recognised voice in the quality assurance debate in Europe and carries out a variety of activities that are underpinned by the principle that the main responsibility for quality assurance lies within higher education institutions.
 Indeed, quality assurance has been one of EUA’s key areas of activity since the Association was established.